Turquoise is a robin’s egg blue stone often displaying brown, black, or gray veining that has a long history of use by many cultures across the globe.

 - Helps you to be mindful of the present moment

-- Removes negativity from yourself and your environment
+- Removes unwanted energy from yourself and your environment

 - Aids in relaxation